 How Does It Work?

-By purchasing art and selling fractions of it to investors, Masterworks is able to sell art at a much lower price.
-A lower price doesn’t mean lower value.
+By purchasing art and selling fractions of it to investors, Masterworks is able to let you invest in artwork at a much lower entry point.
+A lower entry point doesn’t mean lower value.
 The art still retains its value.

 Masterworks looks at how specific art pieces have appreciated over time.
 It wants to buy art that has the best chance of continuing to appreciate.
 That is how smaller collectors will make a return.
 One of their key focuses is on purchasing the best works from specific artists - as the art market is highly dependent on the artist, not the work itself.

 Once a piece is selected, Masterworks buys it then qualifies the art with the Securities and Exchange Commission (SEC).
 This securitizes the art.
 After the art is approved by the SEC, Masterworks.io can list it for sale on their platform.

 The platform allows investors to monitor the performance of their art over time.
 As it appreciates, the investor can choose to sell their shares for a profit on the secondary market or wait for an exit.

 Masterworks' goal is to the beat the S&P 500.
 From their home page, “Since 1995, contemporary art prices have outperformed the S&P 500 returns by over 164%”.